Oil Pulling: Should Dental Hygienists Recommend It?

 Oil Pulling and Dental Plaque

 Dental plaque, just to review, is a bacterial biofilm that forms on teeth.
 It creates a polysaccharide matrix or physical barrier that protects bacteria from antibiotics, antiseptic rinses, and even your immune system.
-The strength of this biofilm is primarily why taking antibiotics to fight gum disease is largely ineffective.
+The strength of this biofilm is primarily why taking antibiotics to fight periodontal disease is largely ineffective.

-Oil Pulling and Gum Disease
+Oil Pulling and Periodontal Disease

 Unfortunately, there’s no indication that thicker oil would be any more likely to penetrate deeper subgingivally.
 A reproducible study with a large sample size would have to prove that the specific vegetable oils used in oil pulling could do what other liquids cannot.